Racial Languages

 We have a more cutting objection to the 'racial languages' objection: humans have many languages, so elves should also have many languages.
 And I have to reject this one, in two different directions.
 Inside the game-world, I say 'yes, in other lands, far away, elves have other languages, and we only say "Elvish" because this is what the local elves speak'.
 And outside the game-world, I say 'there's no bloody way I'm expanding this to 100 languages per race, you absolute maniac'.

-The Ravenloft Campaign world, by way of example, attempted a realistic language division.
+The Ravenloft Campaign world attempted a realistic language division.
 The map had many different countries, which the PCs could journey across, and each one had its own language.
 Of course, when I actually ran my game according to the book, no adventuring of any kind could take place, because the PCs couldn't speak to anyone.
 A little miming and pointing might get them somewhere to sleep, and something to drink (if they had coin), but plot hooks?
 No. Nobody could explain a quest beyond miming a monster and doing a 'stabby-stabby' motion.

-So, all-in-all, dividing languages according to where people can visit seems sensible enough, and lets the game-world about quest-cancelling changes.
-But despite all this, as I was penning my own game-bearing world (Fenestra), I couldn't resist playing with the languages, where it might enhance the game.
-In the earlier example of the anthropologist gnome, I never mentioned dwarves; and gnomes could probably visit dwarves quite happily.
+So, all-in-all, dividing languages according to where people can visit seems sensible enough, and saves the game-world from quest-cancelling changes.
+But despite all this, as I was penning my own game-bearing world (Fenestra), I couldn't resist playing with the languages.
+In the earlier example of the anthropologist gnome, I never mentioned dwarves; gnomes could probably visit dwarves quite happily.
 So I've written the two as mostly-mutually-intelligible.